wiresandwifi/ciscoConfigureAccessPorts/README.md

 - Commands are executed on device one by one and logged to textfile.
 - At the end of script, user is informed of failed connections.

+# Support
+- No support is given for this script.
+- Always test the script in a test environment before trying it in a production environment.
+- Use at your own risk.

 # Example

 Preview of number of devices that will be configured and asks to proceed.